stat545ubc-2024/easyicer/README.md

 This R package is designed as an integrated pipeline with multiple interconnected functions that can take raw health economic data to create cost-effectiveness analyses.
+The functions can be used cohesively in a step-wise manner or deployed standalone depending on the data structures used.
 It contains the `summed_output()` function which takes a column as a character string storing a vector of numeric values within a dataframe and calculates the sum of the vector.
 The `icercalc()` and `icerplot()` functions can be used to calculate and plot ICER values based on inputs obtained from `summed_output()`.
-It is designed to help users automate repetitive sum operations based on user-defined variable groupings and filter conditions and repeat ICER analyses.
+It is designed to help users automate repetitive sum operations based on user-defined variable groupings and filter conditions, and create ICER analyses.
+An integrated dataset is included in the source files for this package that was used to demonstrate package functionality in the package vignette.
+The raw dataset can be located in this package’s repository on GitHub.
 This package contains multiple dependencies to support syntax compatibility and plotting with ggplot2.

 ## Installation

 You can install the latest version of easyicer with:

     install.packages("devtools")
-    devtools::install_github("stat545ubc-2024/easyicer", ref = "2.0.0")
+    devtools::install_github("stat545ubc-2024/easyicer", ref = "2.0.1")

 ## Usage